 Place Services provide ecological advice on behalf of Horsham District Council.

+Please note:

-Please note: This letter is advisory and should only be considered as the opinion formed by specialist staff in relation to this particular matter.
+- This letter is advisory and should only be considered as the opinion formed by specialist staff in relation to this particular matter. - We are unable to respond directly to applicants/agents or other interested parties.